California governor signs ridesharing insurance legislation

 The law requires ridesharing companies' insurance to cover drivers from the moment they turn on their app, not just from when they accept a ride on their app, according to information from the office of California Assemblywoman Susan Bonilla, who championed the bill.

-Drivers under the new law must maintain primary liability insurance coverage of at least $50,000 per person and $100,000 per occurrence for death and personal injury during the time they log on to the application, as well as $30,000 for property damage, her office said.
-The insurance can be paid by the driver or the rideshare company.
+Drivers under the new law must, during that timeframe, maintain primary liability insurance coverage of at least $50,000 per person and $100,000 per occurrence for death and personal injury, as well as $30,000 for property damage, her office said.
+The insurance can be paid by driver or the rideshare company.

 An earlier version of the bill required $750,000 worth of insurance coverage in that window, down from $1 million in the previous draft, it said.